-This Post-Effective Amendment No. 1 on Form S-1 to the Registration Statement on Form S-3 (File No. 333-162145) (the "Registration Statement") of VirnetX Holding Corporation (the "Company") is being filed pursuant to the undertakings in Item 17 of the Registration Statement to update and supplement the information contained in the Registration Statement, as originally declared effective by the Securities and Exchange Commission on December 22, 2009, to (i) include the information contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2009 that was filed with the Securities and Exchange Commission on March 31, 2010, and (ii) make certain other updating revisions to the information contained herein.
-No additional securities are being re gistered.
-All filing fees payable in connection with the registration of the Company's common stock, warrants to purchase shares of the Company's common stock and the common stock issuable upon exercise thereunder were previously paid with the original filing of the Registration Statement on September 25, 2009.
+This Post-Effective Amendment No. 2 on Form S-3 to the Registration Statement on Form S-1 (File No. 333-162145) (the "Registration Statement") of VirnetX Holding Corporation (the "Company") is being filed to (i) convert the Registration Statement from Form S-1 to Form S-3, and (ii) make certain other updating revisions to the information contained herein.
+No additional securities are being registered.
+All filing fees payable in connection with the registration of the Company's common stock, warrants to purchase shares of the Company's common stock issuable upon exercise thereunder were previously paid with the original filing of the Registration Statement on September 25, 2009.